King of the Ring: History

 After a four-year hiatus, the tournament returned in 2006 and was held exclusively for wrestlers from the SmackDown! brand.
 Unlike the previous years, however, there was not an associated pay-per-view.
 Instead, tournament matches took place across episodes of SmackDown! with the finale being held at Judgment Day.
-While WWE has continued to periodically hold the tournament across their other programs, the semifinals and final of the 2015 tournament aired exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.
-It has thus far been the only tournament since 2002 to have its own dedicated event.
-This 2015 tournament also occurred when a brand extension was not in effect.
+While WWE continued to periodically hold the tournament across their other programs, the semifinals and final of the 2015 tournament aired exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.
+This 2015 tournament also occurred when the brand extension was not in effect; the brand split was reinstated in 2016.